 Pokémon Scarlet & Violet Paldea differences

-While there are some rumours that the regions will be different depending on the version of the game you buy, the only thing we know for certain is that there are different Pokémon available in each.
-For example, Larvitar and Stonjourner appear in Pokémon Scarlet, while Bagon and Eiscue appear in Pokémon Violet.
-Be sure to check out our Pokémon Scarlet & Violet differences guide to get the right one.
+There are a few cheeky differences in the region depending on the version of the game you buy, with the main being that there are different Pokémon available in each.
+For example, Larvitar and Stonjourner only appear in Pokémon Scarlet, while Bagon and Eiscue only appear in Pokémon Violet.
+Be sure to check out our Pokémon Scarlet & Violet differences guide to wrap your head around these exclusive features.